MarkBaggett/srum-dump/README.md

 Removed Features:
 I have removed the capability of defining calculated fields in the template.

 The srum_template2.xlsx file is a way of defining friendly names and formats for fields found in ESE databases.
-To understand its power try to dump your srum with BLANK_TEMPLATE.XLSX and compare the results.
-The format row in the template tells srum to process fields and resolve their values.
+To understand its power try to dump your srum with BLANK_TEMPLATE.XLSX and compare the results.The format row in the template tells srum to process fields and resolve their values.
 Some formats such as "lookup_SID" and "lookup_LUID" are hardcoded functions in srum_dump.
 You can suppliment the built in know SIDS with those form your investigation by adding them to the lookup-Known Sids sheet.
 ESE fields can be resolved dynamically when the format row contain "lookup-xlssheet-name".
 You can Add XLS tabs containing lookup tables then add srum-dump will use it to resolve values in ese tables if their table has the name of the lookup table in format row (see lookup-ExampleNameNums)

 ## Windows Installation: